 Notices of subcontracting opportunities

-Contractors and eligible subcontractors must publicly post qualifying subcontracting opportunities to promote competition and support small business participation.
+Contractors and eligible subcontractors must publicize significant subcontracting opportunities on the GPE to promote small business participation and meet subcontracting plan goals.

 Overview

-FAR 5.206 outlines the requirements for contractors and subcontractors to post notices of subcontracting opportunities on the Governmentwide Point of Entry (GPE), such as SAM.gov.
-This regulation aims to promote competition and increase the participation of small and disadvantaged businesses in federal subcontracting.
-It applies to prime contracts exceeding the simplified acquisition threshold and to subcontracting opportunities over $15,000.
-The notice must include a description of the business opportunity, any prequalification requirements, and information on where to obtain necessary technical data.
+FAR 5.206 outlines the requirements and procedures for contractors and subcontractors to publicize subcontracting opportunities through the Governmentwide Point of Entry (GPE).
+The regulation aims to foster competition and increase the participation of small businesses, including HUBZone, small disadvantaged, women-owned, veteran-owned, and service-disabled veteran-owned small businesses, in federal subcontracting.
+Notices can be submitted by prime contractors with contracts exceeding the simplified acquisition threshold and by subcontractors or suppliers at any tier with subcontracting opportunities over $20,000.

 Key Rules